partko/VK-Android/README.md

 <img src="https://github.com/partko/VK-Android/blob/main/Screens/screen0.jpg" width="300" />

 At startup, all categories are loaded in the form of chips, when a category is selected, a request is sent and the application displays only products of this category.
-When canceling a category, the old list with a certain number of shipped items is returned
+When canceling a category, the old list with a certain number of uploaded items is returned

 <img src="https://github.com/partko/VK-Android/blob/main/Screens/screen1.jpg" width="300" />